TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Design

 \subsection{{Data Structure}}

-\bheading{State format.} In \sysname, the state acts as a digest of the metadata and anyone can verify the transactions, balance, and other information of \sysname using this digest.
+\bheading{State format.} In \sysname, the state acts as a digest of the metadata, and anyone can verify the transactions, balance, and other information of \sysname using this digest.
 The state $st_{h}$ on height $h$ has the following structure:

 where $H(st_{h-1})$ refers to the hash of the previous state $st_{h-1}$, $R_{h}$ is the Merkle root of the account tree of \sysname, and $H(txs_h)$ is the hash of the transactions list executed to generate the $st_{h}$.
-Account tree is a Merkle Tree that stores the clients' account in \sysname, denoted as $A_h$.
-Account tree $A_h$ consists of the account address and the balance for all accounts.
+Account tree is a Merkle Tree that stores the clients' accounts in \sysname, denoted as $A_h$.
+Account tree $A_h$ consists of the account address and the balance for all accounts. { Specifically, a standard Merkle-Tree is used for the account tree structure.
+We acknowledge that a Merkle Patricia Tree (MPT) could offer additional optimizations, especially for sparse datasets.
+Future work could explore the potential benefits of integrating MPT to improve performance and scalability.}

-In \sysname, the states follow a chain structure, which has been adopted by Bitcoin~\cite{nakamoto2008bitcoin}, Ethereum~\cite{ethereum}, and some BFT protocols~\cite{buchman2016tendermint}.
+In \sysname, the states are formatted as a chain structure by following Bitcoin~\cite{nakamoto2008bitcoin}, Ethereum~\cite{ethereum}, and some BFT protocols~\cite{buchman2016tendermint}.
 Every state contains the hash of the previous state, and the state can be indexed by height (\ie, the distance from the initial state). {If there is a path from $st_{h+1}$ to $st_{h}$ then we say that $st_{h+1}$ extends $st_{h}$ } In \sysname, there is only one state at each height.
 Once the latest state is obtained, the correctness of any historical state can also be verified.

-\bheading{Vote and certiﬁcate.} To achieve collaboration among multiple sequencers, \sysname allows sequencers to compete for the right to submit states.
+\bheading{Vote and certificate.} \sysname allows sequencers to compete for the right to submit states.
 Specifically, any sequencer can become the leader, broadcast the state, and collect votes.
 However, the TSC will only accept the first state that arrives at one height.
 A vote $v_i$ from the sequencer $p_i$ of state $st_h$ has the following structure:

 where $H(st_h)$ is the hash of $st_h$, $pk_i$ is the public key for sequencer $p_i$, and $\sigma_i$ is a signature created by the sequencer $p_i$ over $H(st_h)$.
 Here, the signature is generated inside the TEE of sequencer $p_i$ with the private key $sk_i$.
 If there is a set of $f+1$ signatures, it forms the quorum certificate (QC) for the state.
 Here, a QC can be implemented as multi-signatures or aggregated signatures.